 - EA Geofences: Environics Analytics (EA) has created select Geofences that can be accessed and applied to your analysis via the MobileScapes Data Extract tool.
 EA has undertaken a large-scale effort to build a vast layer of polygons for Canadian commercial, institutional and recreational locations.
 The polygons can be used as Geofences for destination-based mobile movement extracts both within ENVISION and for project deliverables.

 Note: EA Geofences can only be applied to ENVISION Canada Workspaces.

 Out & About:

 - ENVISION USA Workspaces: The Population 15+ who left their home—moving more than 0.25 miles from their home location.

 - ENVISION Canada Workspaces: The Household Population 15+ who left their home—moving more than 500m from their home location.

 Time Range: A time period that includes a start and finish date (encompassing all times in between).
 Only the times specified in the Time Range will be used in the analysis.

 (Unique) Visitors: The number of distinct and unique devices that entered the Geofence in the requested time range, regardless of how often they visit.
 Visitors are represented as an estimated Household Population 15+ weight.
 They can be thought of as total foot traffic for the Geofence over the time period selected.

-(Daily) Visits: The number of times the device entered the Geofence, no matter how many visitors make up those visits.
+(Daily) Visits: The number of times the device entered the Geofence, regardless of how many visitors make up those visits.
 Visits are represented as an estimated Household Population 15+ weight.
 They filter out multiple visits to give a true indication of the unique Household Population 15+ identified within the Geofence over the time period selected.

 Weekpart: The part of the week when the mobile device was observed within Geofence.